goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 It's 2017 and gone are the days that we could use the price as an excuse to not have HTTPS our our websites.

-On this post I'll explain how to create a Go web application that automatically generates SSL Certificates and use them to run itself on HTTPS.
+On this post I'll explain how to create a Go web application that automatically generates SSL/TLS Certificates and use them to run itself on HTTPS.
 The best part is: **It's free!**

 ## Requirements